 Behaviour Change is managing the strategy and creative delivery of all aspects of consumer engagement for the project which is taking place across a range of channels including printed materials sent by post, an online energy monitoring portal, email and text messaging.

 The trial is being evaluated robustly by the University of Southampton who are collecting consumption data directly from participants’ electricity meters and will be monitoring trends and the effect of particular messages and types of materials sent.
 Participants are divided into four groups of 1,000 homes, three of which will receive different types of interventions, with one as the control group.
-The second trial period is due to run from Oct 2017 to Mar 2018 Once the trial is complete in 2019 a full evaluation of its impact will be available.
+The second trial period has been running from Oct to Mar, testing a ‘cut’ proposition.
+Once the trial is complete in 2019 a full evaluation of its impact will be available.